Cezar Bononi

-Cezar Bononi (born June 15, 1986) is a Brazilian professional wrestler currently signed to All Elite Wrestling.
-He is also known for his time in WWE NXT from October 2015 to April 2020.
+Cezar Bononi (born 15 June 1986) is a Brazilian professional wrestler, actor and Fitness coach.
+He is also known for his time in WWE NXT and AEW Dark.

 Early life

 Prior to his wrestling career Bononi played American football for São Paulo Storm in the Brazilian football league, being named to the São Paulo state team and the All Brazilian team.

 Professional wrestling career

-Early career

 Bononi trained to be a professional wrestler under Bob Junior of the Brazilian Wrestling Federation, and competed on the independent circuit in his native Brazil and South America under the ring name V8 Big Block.
 In the BWF, he held the BWF Rei Do Ringue Championship on one occasion.

-WWE (2015–2020)
+WWE (2016–2020)

 In October 2015, Bononi was announced as part of a class of 19 WWE recruits to begin training at the WWE Performance Center.
-He made his television debut on the May 10, 2017 episode of NXT, losing to Aleister Black.
-Bononi had his first televised victory on the May 31 episode of NXT, defeating Andrade "Cien" Almas.
+He made his television debut on 10 May 2017 episode of NXT, losing to Aleister Black.
+Bononi had his first televised victory on 31 May episode of NXT, defeating Andrade "Cien" Almas.
 Bononi was named "Future Star of NXT" at the 2017 NXT Year-End Awards.
-On April 17, 2020, it was announced that he was released from his WWE contract.
+On 17 April 2020, it was announced that he was released from his WWE contract.